 The investments in the Company's pension plans include U.S. equities, international equities and debt securities.
 All of the plan assets are invested in institutional investment funds managed by professional investment advisors.
 The objective of the Company's investment philosophy is to earn the plans' targeted rate of return over longer periods without assuming excess investment risk.
-The general guidelines for plan investments include 30% - 50% in large capitalization equity securities, 0% - 20% in U.S. small and mid-capitalization equity securities, 0% - 20% in international equity securities and 10% - 50% in debt securities.
-The Company currently has 56% of its plan investments in equity securities and 44% in debt securities.
+The general guidelines for plan investments include 30% - 50% in large capitalization equity securities, 0% - 20% in U.S. small and mid-capitalization equity securities, 0% - 20% in international equity securities and 44% in debt securities.

-U.S. large capitalization equity securities include domestic based companies that are generally included in common market indices such as the S&P 500tm and the Russell 1000tm.
-U.S. small and mid-capitalization equity securities include small domestic equities as represented by the Russell 2000tm index.
+U.S. large capitalization equity securities include domestic based companies that are generally included in common market indices such as the S&P 500{TM} and the Russell 1000{TM} .
+U.S. small and mid-capitalization equity securities include small domestic equities as represented by the Russell 2000{TM} index.
 International equity securities include companies from developed markets outside of the United States.
 Debt securities at January 3, 2010 are comprised of investments in two institutional bond funds with a weighted average duration of approximately three years.